seanbaxter/DirectXShaderCompiler/docs/MergeFunctions.rst

 :doc:`tutorial/LangImpl3`

-Reader also should know how passes work in LLVM, they could use next article as a reference and start point here:
+Reader also should know how passes work in LLVM37, they could use next article as a reference and start point here:

-:doc:`WritingAnLLVMPass`
+:doc:`WritingAnLLVM37Pass`

 What else?
-Well perhaps reader also should have some experience in LLVM pass debugging and bug-fixing.
+Well perhaps reader also should have some experience in LLVM37 pass debugging and bug-fixing.

 What I gain by reading this document?